djlcp/coding-programme/13. Databases SQL102/README.md

 - Write a query which produces a list of all products having less in stock than sold.

-### You can find the answers to these in the associated answers file
+### You can find the answers to these in the associated answers file.